siyabongamasiya/manly-wear/README.md

-Architecture
+Architecture.

 Menly Wear follows the MVVM (Model-View-ViewModel) architecture pattern, with a clean separation of concerns:
 Model: Responsible for data handling, using Retrofit for network calls and Room for local storage.
 ViewModel: Manages UI-related data and exposes observable LiveData/StateFlows to the UI.
 View: Composed using Jetpack Compose for declarative, reactive UI elements.